 The two sides of the island are almost like two different worlds, and if time is not an issue, we definitely recommend to explore both of them.
-It was really easy to cross the border, and we felt very safe in both sides.
+It is really easy to cross the border, and we have felt very safe in both sides.
 If you are interested to see the guarded border fences, it’s easy in the divided capital Nicosia.
 The walled old town is literally split in two, and it’s very interesting to explore both sides of the old town.
 Also, when traveling around the island, keep your ears open for the stories of local people about the past and present, keeping in mind that there always seems to be more than one truth.

 Related post: The secluded but beautiful North Cyprus

 Check out also a destination guide post that we wrote for airBaltic blog about Larnaca!

 In this cost summary post about Cyprus we reveal how much a month on the island cost.